The Ultimate In Birding Tours

 During December to early February, the weather reaches it’s optimum, cetaceans become increasingly abundant, more sea ice melts or disperses, allowing more reliable access to some landing sites, and most penguin species have endearing chicks.

 Cruises to Antarctica from New Year through to mid-February cost more than those at other times of the season simply because this is the peak demand period from Antarctic travellers in general.
-It is no better a time for seeing birds and other wildlife than November-December.
+It is no better a time of year for seeing birds and other wildlife than November-December.

 Is there a chance of seeing Emperor Penguin?
 Very slim.
 The only reliable Antarctic Peninsula expedition cruises for seeing Emperor Penguin, indeed the only Antarctic Peninsula cruises that have more than a 10% chance or less for Emperors, are those that use ship-borne helicopters to at least find Emperor Penguins on ice floes in the vastness of the Weddell Sea, which is usually too ice-bound to allow ship access.
 Sometimes these special cruises can get close enough for passengers to visit the actual Emperor Penguin colony at Snowhill Island (this happens on about 30% of such cruises).
 See Birdquest’s ANTARCTICA: IN SEARCH OF THE EMPEROR PENGUIN tour for full details.
 To date, this special cruise has never failed to find at least one or more Emperor Penguins!

-Plancius can accommodate a maximum of 108 passengers in 52 passenger cabins, all with private toilet and shower.
+Ortelius can accommodate a maximum of 108 passengers in 52 passenger cabins, all with private toilet and shower.
 Cabins consist of quad cabins with a porthole and two lower single beds and two upper, triple cabins with a porthole and two lower single beds and one upper, twin cabins with a porthole and two lower single beds, twin cabins with a window and two lower single beds, somewhat larger deluxe twin cabins with a window and two lower single beds and superior twin cabins which are almost 50% larger than a standard twin, with at least one window and one queen-sized bed.
 Cabins have ample storage space and an outside view.

 Public facilities include a restaurant/lecture theatre, an observation lounge/bar with panoramic views, a library and a small shop.
 Food is plentiful, of good quality, waitress-served and prepared by experienced chefs.
-Both ships carry a small complement of expedition staff who, as well as guiding excursions ashore and zodiac cruises, double up as guest lecturers and give informal talks on the environment, wildlife and history of the areas visited.
+The ships carries a complement of expedition staff who, as well as guiding excursions ashore and zodiac cruises, double up as guest lecturers and give informal talks on the environment, wildlife and history of the areas visited.
 The bridge is normally open to all (except when the ship is docking) and provides a great viewpoint whenever it is too breezy to stand comfortably outside.

 Much of the sailing is done at night (or what passes for ‘night’ in summer in high latitudes), thus maximizing opportunities for going ashore and enjoying the harsh but beautiful landscapes of Antarctica to the full.
 Landings are carried out using a fleet of zodiacs/naiads, the rugged, fast-moving type of inflatables first developed by Jacques Cousteau for expedition work which allow safe landings on remote coastlines in all types of conditions.

-Further information about the ship is available on the Oceanwide Expeditions website: https://oceanwide-expeditions.com/our-fleet/m-v-plancius.
+Further information about the ship is available on the Oceanwide Expeditions website: https://oceanwide-expeditions.com/our-fleet/m-v-ortelius

 Walking: The walking effort during our Antarctica, Falklands and South Georgia birding tour is mostly easy, occasionally moderate.
 There are a few optional harder walks offered by the expedition staff, but these are for scenic views and exercise: none are necessary in order to see any important species.
 Walking effort during the standard extension in Tierra del Fuego is easy.
 However, the hike up into the mountains during the optional extra extension day for White-bellied Seedsnipe is fairly arduous.